DanielHJacobsen/WebToImageConverter/README.md

     * **"caption_y"** - [Integer] [Caption 🆎] Sets the y-axis position of the captions on the screenshot.
 Requires the "caption"-property to be set.
     * **"caption_color"** - [String] [Caption 🆎] Sets the font color of the captions on the screenshot.
 Requires the "caption"-property to be set.
     * **"caption_size"** - [Integer] [Caption 🆎] Sets the font size of the captions on the screenshot.
 Requires the "caption"-property to be set.
   * **"credentials"** - [Array] [Credentials 🔐] The credentials sections can be used to add login credentials to the screenshot collector.
 This can be useful if the desired view is secured my an authentication stage.
 E.g. Account for pipeline monitoring.
+If the 'URL'-property leads to a GIF-, JPEG- or PNG-file, it will not be possible to use the 'credential'-configuration.
     * **"username"** - [String] [Credentials 🔐] Sets the username for the login.
     * **"username_selector"** - [String] [Credentials 🔐] Sets the CSS selector in which the username can be inserted.
 Aim for input-tag.
     * **"password"** - [String] [Credentials 🔐] Sets the password for the login.